Skip to main content

 VolumeRecommendation

-100K - 1M words/monthBuy (unless strong build capability)
+100K - 1M words/monthBuy (unless you have a strong build team)

 1M - 10M words/monthEither (depends on other factors)